Stein Neural Sampler: KSD neural sampler

-Let $q(x)$ denote the un-normalized target density with support on $\cX\subset\RR^{d}$ and $Q(x)$ be the corresponding distribution function.
-Denote the noise by $z$ with density $p_z(z)$ supported on $\RR^{d_0}$.
+Let $q(x)$ denote the un-normalized target density with support on $\cX\subset\RR^{d}$ and $p_z(z)$ be the reference distribution that generates noises $z \in \RR^{d_0}$.
 Let $G_\theta$ denote our sampler, which is a multi-layer neural network parametrized by $\theta$.
-Let $x = G_\theta(z)$ be our generated samples and denote its underlying density by $p_\theta(x)$.
+Let $p_\theta(x)$ be the underlying density of the generated samples $x = G_\theta(z)$.
 In summary, our setup is as follows:

 We want to train the network parameters $\theta$ so that $p_\theta(x)$ is a good approximation to the target $q(x)$.